 - How to apply: See how to apply

 Admission RequirementsFor Admission requirements please click here

-This four-year full-time course is run jointly by the Dublin Institute of Technology (DIT) and TCD.
+This four-year full-time course is run jointly by the Dublin Institute of Technology (DIT) and Trinity.
 Students are registered in both institutions.
 The course is designed to provide an integrated education in the science of nutrition and practice of dietetics and their application to human health and wellbeing, at both individual and community level.
-On successful completion, the B.Sc. (honors) degree in Human nutrition and dietetics is awarded jointly by DIT and TCD.
+On successful completion, the B.Sc. (honors) degree in Human nutrition and dietetics is awarded jointly by DIT and Trinity.